 Women’s Vans Sk8-Hi vs Nike Air Max 1 Sizing

-Vans UltraRange EXO Sizing
+UltraRange EXO Vans Sizing

 Vans UltraRange EXO fits true to size.

-The Vans UltraRange EXO is modern type of Vans and has a more regular fit.
+The UltraRange EXO is modern type of Vans and has a more regular fit.
 I found it to fit true to size compared to other types of athletic shoes.
 This means it fits a little bit longer than other types of classic Vans shoes that have a more snug design.

 I ordered my normal sizing for Vans UltraRange EXO shoes and thought they fit comfortably.
-However, I would advise you to use the Vans.com sizing resource linked below which matches your foot size to a proper shoe size:

 Vans UltraRange EXO Sizing Photos for Men